ksu-is/meal-and-budget-planner/README.md

 # Meal and Budget Planner
-A weekly meal and grocery budget planner.
+Eliminate the struggle of deciding what meals to cook on a budget.
+Enter your budget and the available meals to choose from will be listed, making grocery shopping a bit less stressful.

-## Options
+## User Options
 - User records recipies and ingredients.
 	- These are saved for future use.
 - User records their pantry inventory of ingredients they have on hand.